patchshorts/cgodwin.io/src/posts/designing-solutions-meeting-techical-requirements.md

 * Implement tracking for outages, process introspection, to understand disruptions

 Emphasize issues pertaining to management and operations, decide whose responsibilities are whose.

+## Exam Essentials

+* Be able to contrast availablility scalability, reliability, and availablility
+* Know how redundancy improves availability
+* Rely on managed services to increase availability and scalability
+* Understand the availability of GCE Migs and GKE globally loadbalanced Regionally replicate clusters
+* Be able to link reliability to risk mitigation

 ## Official Resources
 * [Load Balancing and Autoscaling Compute Engine](https://cloud.google.com/compute/docs/load-balancing-and-autoscaling#:~:text=documentation%20for%20descriptions.-,Autoscaling,need%20for%20resources%20is%20lower.)